Explained: How Can You Save Tax With Senior Citizen Health Insurance

 At such a juncture, children at the peak of their careers are expected to take care of treatment costs which are again on an upsurge owing to better benefits than before.
-While family budgets can go for a full 360-degree toss, all of this can be managed by opting for health insurance for senior citizens on time.
+While family budgets can go for a full 360-degree toss, all of this can be managed by opting for health insurance high point for senior citizens on time.

 Features of health insurance for senior citizens

 Major insurance companies in India have provisions for covering parents within their plans, but these usually allow a maximum of 65 years of age.
 In comparison, buying health insurance for senior citizens offer exclusive plans targeted solely at those 65 years and above, Click here to know more.
 These are some features that come in with health insurance for senior citizens:

 - Tax benefits under Section 80(D), Income Tax Act, 1961

 - Adequately high coverage for ailments that concern 65 years and above

 - Renewability offers with the timely payment of premiums